scottclowe/matlab-schemer/CONTRIBUTING.md

     if wmctrl -l | grep -qv "$WINDOW_NAME" then
         echo "Window $WINDOW_NAME is absent";
-    fi
+    else
         # Resize the window
         wmctrl -r "$WINDOW_NAME" -e 0,100,100,700,650;
         # Try getting screenshot with Imagemagick, and cropping it down to the
         # just the relevant section
         wmctrl -a "$WINDOW_NAME"; sleep 0.1; import -window root -crop 700x379+100+249 +repage "${SCHEME_NAME}.png";
         # Inspect the result
         xdg-open "${SCHEME_NAME}.png";
         # Is it cropped correctly?
         echo "How does it look?
 If no good, try one of the other options to manually crop";
+    fi
     ```

 6. If screenshot cropped incorrectly, **manually crop screenshot**